devFancy/devfancy.github.io/_posts/2022-06-26-PS-04-Continuous-Probability-Distributions.md

   * $\Gamma(n) = (n-1)!$

-  * but except for these special cases there is in general no cloesd-form expression for the gamma function.
+  * but except for these special cases there is in general no closed-form expression for the gamma function.

 * **Curves of Gamma**